 A strong race plan often includes three targets: an ambitious goal for ideal conditions, a realistic goal based on current fitness, and a fallback goal if conditions are difficult.
 This keeps the prediction useful without making the day all-or-nothing.

-Use 5K Time Predictor to set the first estimate, then adjust for course profile, weather, and training evidence.
+Use the calculator to set the first estimate, then adjust for course profile, weather, and training evidence.
 The calculator gives the math.
 Your plan should decide how much risk to take in the opening miles or kilometers.

 Quick Takeaways